 Forums are discussion boards and are an excellent asynchronous communication tool.
 You can set up general forums in the main header topic of your course to allow your students to communicate with each other in an informal peer-support way, or for posting general course inquiries.
 You can also add forums as activities within topics as part of a tutorial discussion around a given topic and/or as part of an assessable activity.

-Note: The News forum, added to every course by default, does not allow students to post or respond to posts.
+Note: The Announcements forum, added to every course by default, does not allow students to post or respond to posts.
 You need to create an additional forum for students to interact with one another.

 In Moodle, users can subscribe to forums, which means they will get a notification email each time a new post is made.
 If a forum has been set to Automatic or Optional, the students have the ability to control their own subscription and tracking settings.

 When setting up a forum, you can choose whether you want to force students to be subscribed forever Forced), never (Subscription disabled) or only initially (Auto subscription) or whether subscription is Optional.
 It is best to set forums to have students subscribed automatically as this gives them the option of unsubscribing later.
-The exception to this is the News forum which always forces subscription forever.
+The exception to this is the Announcements forum which always forces subscription forever.
 Teaching staff can change settings at any time, as well as change the subscriptions status of individuals.